Table of contents

 Agni TMT steel price today

-The Agni TMT steel price is usually quoted per kilogram or per ton.
-Dealers in South India, especially Tamil Nadu, list Agni bars in the ₹55–₹65 per kg range depending on the size.
-The smaller diameters such as 8 mm and 10 mm often carry a higher rate per kg because of handling costs, while larger diameters like 16 mm or 20 mm are priced slightly lower.
+As of early 2026, Agni TMT steel is quoted per kg or per ton, with South Indian dealers, especially in Tamil Nadu, listing rates around ₹72–₹75 per kg, depending on size.
+Smaller diameters like 8 mm and 10 mm tend to be slightly higher per kg due to handling and transport costs, while larger sizes such as 16 mm and 20 mm are generally priced a bit lower.

 Regional differences

-Rates published online may look uniform, but delivery costs vary widely.
-For example, prices in Coimbatore or Chennai may appear lower than in northern states.
-Once freight and GST are added, the landed cost in cities like Jaipur or Delhi can be 8–12 percent higher.
-This difference matters most to MSMEs that work with fixed-value contracts or supply material to government projects.
+Rates published online may seem uniform, but actual delivery costs now vary even more.
+For instance, base rates in Coimbatore or Chennai may still look lower, but once you factor in freight, GST, and handling, the landed cost in distant markets like Jaipur or Delhi can be 8-12 percent higher.
+This gap can significantly affect MSMEs, especially those working on fixed-value contracts or supplying to government projects, because their margins are sensitive to such cost variability.

 Why listed rates mislead